Hybrid matrix compression for high-frequency problems: Numerical experiments

 The panels (b) and (d) in Figure~\ref{fig:DLP_setup} show the runtime per degree of freedom for the recompression of the $\mathcal{DH}^2$-matrix obtained by interpolation.
 Since we use a logarithmic scale for $n$ and a linear scale for the time divided by $n$, the experiment confirms our expectation of $\mathcal{O}(n \log n)$ complexity.

 Even for higher wave numbers and other norms the algorithm keeps this behavior: Table \ref{tab:slp_eucl} shows results for doubled wave numbers on the unit sphere, where the error control strategy for the recompression uses the spectral norm instead of the Frobenius norm.
-The last entry could not be computed due to storage limitations.

 Next we consider a more realistic geometry: a mesh of an airplane, more precisely a Boeing 747, comprised of $549\,836$ triangles and $274\,920$ vertices, provided by courtesy of Boris Dilba.
 We use the wave number $\kappa = 3.15$, corresponding to a wavelength of approximately $2$.
 The maximal extent of the airplane is approximately $62$, i.e., approximately $31$ wavelengths.
 A picture of our object of study is shown in Figure~\ref{fig:boeing}.